 - Information on a company’s past performance is not public information.

-GAO Protests & View on FAR Subcontractor Past Performance Evaluation Criteria
+GAO Protests & View on FAR Subcontractor Past Performance Criteria

 GAO has previously found that evaluating subcontractor performance evaluation criteria of a proposed government subcontractor may be considered in determining whether an offeror meets the experience or FAR past performance evaluation requirements in a solicitation where the solicitation does not expressly prohibit its consideration.
 See The Paintworks, Inc., B‑292982; B‑292982.2, Dec.
 23, 2003, 2003 CPD para.
 234 at 3.